|Nutrition Facts (per serving)|

 Build the Levain

-Use three tablespoons of the freshened, sourdough culture (or weigh out 1.3 oz.) and add the 1/2 cup water and 1 1/2 cup (total) flours in a bowl and stir until smooth.
+Use 3 tablespoons of the freshened, sourdough culture and add the 1/2 cup water and 1 1/2 cups (total) flours in a bowl and stir until smooth.
 Cover this dough and keep it on the counter for about 12 hours.

 Sprinkle the salt over the dough and add the "levain" in several pieces.
 Mix for 2 to 3 minutes in a mixer or 5 minutes by hand.
 The dough is very loose.
 Cover.